Manage product categories

 Good practices for importing category batches

-• You can create up to 100 categories per call .
-The sub-attributes for categories are same as the attributes in create a category above.
+• You can create up to 100 categories per call.
+The sub-attributes for categories match the attributes in create a category above.

-• Be sure to add the proper category url to the JSON payload.
+• Add the correct category URL to the JSON payload.